Director, REUSE program

-I am a Senior Research Fellow in the Institute for Software Research at Carnegie Mellon University.
+I am an Assistant Professor in the Institute for Software Research at Carnegie Mellon University.
 I have broad research interests at the intersection of programming languages and human-computer interaction.
 I am particularly interested in better understanding of the factors that influence the usability of reusable software components.

 I completed my PhD in Software Engineering from Carnegie Mellon in December 2013.
 My dissertation focused on the usability of software libraries with ordering constraints (API protocols).
 I graduated from Brandeis University in 2004 and worked for almost four years as a software engineer before starting graduate school.
 I’m married to Kira Sunshine, and we have three children: Akiva, Elisheva, and Tamir.

 - UISTReCode: A Lightweight Find-and-Replace Interaction in the IDE for Transforming Code by ExampleIn Proc.
 Symposium on User Interface Software and Technology (UIST), 2021.

 - CACMPL and HCI: Better TogetherCommununications of the ACM (CACM), 2021.

 - TOCHIPLIERS: A Process That Integrates User-Centered Methods into Programming Language DesignACM Transactions on Computer-Human Interaction (TOCHI), 2021.

 - SIGGRAPHPenrose: From Mathematical Notation to Beautiful DiagramsACM Transaction on Graphics (SIGGRAPH), 2020.

 - CHIHow Domain Experts Create Conceptual Diagrams and Implications for Tool DesignIn Proc. of the Conference on Human Factors in Computing Systems (CHI), 2020. 🏆 Best Paper Honourable Mention